Isaac Kungwane

 Isaac Ramaitsane "Shakes" Kungwane (2 February 1971 – 28 May 2014) was a South African football midfielder who played for Kaizer Chiefs, Jomo Cosmos, Pretoria City and Manning Rangers.
-During his spell at Kaizer Chiefs he wore the number 11 jersey after Nelson Dladla.
+As a part of the Kaizer Chiefs he wore the number 11 jersey after Nelson Dladla.

 Club career

-Kungwane, a staunch Orlando Pirates fan, started playing at Alexandra Blackpool and was spotted by Vincent Williams, the head of Kaizer Chiefs development.
-He started out professionally at Jomo Cosmos often being overshadowed by Thomas Madigage and August Makalakalane.
-He left after a loan spell to Milan FC and joined Chiefs where Nelson Dladla gave him the number 11.
-Kungwane snubbed an offer a few years earlier when Mamelodi Sundowns' Zola Mahobe failed to lure him with a briefcase of money.
+Kungwane, a fan of the Orlando Pirates, started playing at Alexandra Blackpool and was spotted by Vincent Williams, then the manager of Amakhosi’s developmental sides.
+He left after a loan spell to Milan FC and joined the Kaizer Chiefs.
+Kungwane turned down offers from Mamelodi Sundowns' Zola Mahobe.
 Kungwane played made his debut on 28 March 1991 against Hellenic FC.

-He is remembered showboating when Chiefs was leading 6–0 and doing a "Show Me Your Number" and sending SABC cameras to the sky while the ball was still at his feet.
-Kungwane's career was almost cut short by a crunching tackle by a robust Sam Kambule in the Charity Spectacular in 1992 he was sidelined for 8 months.
-When he was nursing his injury he developed weight problems which plagued him until the rest of his career.
-After a loan spell to Pretoria City he regained his form.
-He came back to Chiefs and scored spectacular goals and he eventually played his international debut in 1996.
-He left Chiefs in 1998 after a lack of game time.
-In 1999, Gordon Igesund contacted him an asked if he could "save" his career.
-Kungwane moved to Durban for R150 000.
-He described the move as "his last chance" to revive his career.
+In 1992, Kungwane faced medical leave for 8 months after a tackle from Sam Kambule in the Charity Spectacular.
+This medical leave caused weight problems for the remainder of his professional career.

 Goals

-Kungwane claimed that throughout his career he scored less than six goals in a Sowetan interview.
+Kungwane claims that throughout his career he has scored under six goals in a Sowetan interview.
 He scored a goal against Michau Warriors' Calvin Marlin from the centre line and a curved shot from a direct corner kick against Dinonyana which earned him a national call up in 1996.

 International career

-He made his international debut on 18 September 1996 in a 2-0 win over Australia coming in as a sub for David Nyathi in the 63rd minute in the Four Nations Cup.
-He played his last international only 3 days later in a 0-0 against Ghana as a substitute for Thomas Madigage in the 75th minute.
+He made his international debut on 18 September 1996 in a 2–0 win over Australia as a substitute for David Nyathi in the 63rd minute in the Four Nations Cup.
+He played his last international only 3 days later in a 0–0 against Ghana as a substitute for Thomas Madigage in the 75th minute.

-Style of play

-Paul Dolezar always made comments about his wizardry, accurate and tricky passing.
-At times he would ask where is the ball because he would pass facing the opposite way but would get into trouble with other coaches.

-Weight problems

-During 1992 when he was nursing his knee injury, Kungwane had developed weight problems.
-His diet consisted of pap, meat and burgers which made him hate hard training.
+Retirement

+Upon retirement, Kungwane played amateur soccer for Alex Mamelodi Sundowns in the Alexandra Local Masters League.
+He was a football analyst at SuperSport.
+SuperSport have launched a highlight feature called Kasi Flavour, in his honour.